 Similar to concept art, the ability to draw is a great start.
 Digital illustrators must be equally adept at thinking creatively and remaining tech-savvy using software like Photoshop, Corel Painter, Blender, and ZBrush.

-Our foundations course helps people learn concept art and illustration for games, film, and publishing.
-The best thing about this course is that you are personally mentored by a professional artist with more than a decade of experience working in the film and game industry.
+Our concept art courses help people learn concept art and illustration for games, film, and publishing.
+The best thing about these courses is that you are personally mentored by a professional artist with more than a decade of experience working in the film and game industry.
 Your mentor will help you understand the fundamentals of both disciplines and guide you through the learning barriers and frustrating technical hurdles all artists face in the beginning.
 From there, you can decide whether you wish to continue on the path to becoming an illustrator or a concept artist (or both!).

-If your illustration skills a more refined and you're looking to focus solely on developing a professional portfolio you can check out our Advanced Digital Illustration Course.
+If your illustration skills are more refined and you're looking to focus solely on developing a professional portfolio, you can check out our Digital Illustrator Specialization (which a lot of our Foundations students continue on to after they graduate).

 Career prospects